-The Pew Commission on Industrial Farm Animal Production released the results of a 2.5-year investigation into the problems associated with CAFOs.
+The Pew Commission on Industrial Farm Animal Production released the results of a 2.5-year investigation into the problems associated with factory farming.
 The Commission found that the factory farming system "often poses unacceptable risks to public health, the environment and the welfare of the animals themselves."
-Requiring animals be given enough space to stand up, turn around and extend their limbs-as is mandated by the Act to Prevent Cruelty to Farm Animals-would be an important step towards lessening the environmental harm (as well as animal suffering) caused by CAFOs.
+Requiring animals be given enough space to stand up, turn around and extend their limbs-as is mandated by Question 3-would be an important step towards lessening the environmental harm (as well as animal suffering) caused by CAFOs.